 The taxes you pay on your pension payments depends on your overall income and how you are categorized for income tax purposes, whether as a non-resident, resident, or factual resident of Canada.

 In general, OAS payments to a non-resident are subject to a default 25% withholding tax.
 This tax may be reduced or become nil if your new country of residence has a tax treaty with Canada.

 For instance, if you have moved to Florida or Arizona to enjoy warm weather all year round, based on the tax treaty that Canada has with the United States, no withholding tax is deducted at source from your OAS and CPP/QPP benefits.

-You may be able to lower your withholding taxes even if you live in a country that has no tax treaty with Canada by completing an NR5 application.
+You may be able to lower your withholding taxes even if you live in a country with no tax treaty with Canada by completing an NR5 application.